Buying Our Goats

 Wethers and goats sold as Pet Only are sold without registration papers or applications.

-The buyer has the opportunity at the time of pickup to inspect the animal and may refuse the animal if they believe it is not in acceptable health.
+The buyer has the opportunity at the time of pickup to inspect the animal and may refuse it if they believe it is not in acceptable health.
 Once an animal leaves our property, we cannot warrant its health, condition, or viability.
 All sales are final.
 Removal of an animal from our property constitutes acceptance of the animal and agreement to all terms of sale.

-Our goat herd is tested annually for CAE, CL, and Johne’s disease.
-Additional testing may be arranged upon request at the buyer’s expense.
+Our herd is tested annually for CAE, CL, and Johne's disease.
+Additional testing may be arranged upon request at the buyer's expense.

 If a doe is sold as bred, we cannot guarantee that she will settle, maintain pregnancy, or carry live, healthy kids to term.
 Stress associated with relocation can affect pregnancy outcomes.